The Poletsky-Rosay theorem on singular complex spaces: Introduction

 \begin{remark} Let $K$ be a compact subset of $\C^n$.
-It was shown by Duval and Sibony \cite{Duval-Sibony1,Duval-Sibony2} that for any point $p\in\wh K$ and Jensen measure $\sigma$ representing $p$ there exists a positive current $T$ of bidimension $(1,1)$ such that $\d\d^c T =\sigma-\delta_p$, where $\delta_p$ denotes the point evaluation at $p$; thus the hull $\wh K$ is the union of supports of such currents.
-Recently Wold \cite{Wold2010} showed that for every point $p$ and Jensen measure $\sigma$ as above one can find a Duval-Sibony type current $T$, satisfying $\d\d^c T =\sigma-\delta_p$, as a weak limit of currents $T_j=(f_j)_* G$, where $G$ is the {\em Green current} on the unit disc $\D$, given by
+It was shown by Duval and Sibony \cite{Duval-Sibony1,Duval-Sibony2} that for any point $p\in\wh K$ and Jensen measure $\sigma$ representing $p$ there exists a positive current $T$ of bidimension $(1,1)$ such that $\d\d^c T =\sigma-\delta_p$, where $\delta_p$ denotes the point evaluation at $p$.
+Recently Wold \cite{Wold2010} showed that every Duval-Sibony current $T$ is a weak limit of currents $T_j=(f_j)_* G$, where $G$ is the {\em Green current} on the unit disc $\D$, given by

 and $f_j\colon \clD\to\C^n$ is a sequence of Poletsky discs.
 On the other hand, it has been known since the classical examples of Stolzenberg and Alexander that the polynomial hull of $K$ can not be explained in general by analytic varieties with boundaries in $K$.
 (In this direction see the recent paper of Dujardin \cite{Dujardin}.)
 Hence Poletsky's characterization of the polynomial hull remains the most universal one that we have at the moment.
 For more about hulls we refer the interested reader to Stout's monographs \cite{Stout:uniformalgebras,Stout:polynomial}. \end{remark}